There isn’t a point where we have everything figured in our homeschool or our lives: growth is continual and constant throughout our lives.

-Be intentional about slotting off specific time to do my creative things each day…
+2. Be intentional about slotting off specific times to do my creative things each day…

 Bringing life out of something brings me life.